civiform/docs/docs/governance-and-management/technical-support/finding-and-filtering-ecs-logs.md

-# AWS Debugging Guide
+# Finding and Filtering AWS ECS Logs

 This is a quick-reference guide for governments troubleshooting a CiviForm deployment on AWS.
-It covers how to find logs, filter them for relevant events, and notify the CiviForm government support team.
+It covers how to find application logs in the ECS console, filter them for relevant events, and notify the CiviForm government support team.

+If applicants are seeing transient 500 errors and logs mention `HikariPool-default - Connection is not available`, see [Checking ECS Events for 500 Errors / HikariPool Connection Issues](ecs-events-checking.md) to determine whether unhealthy container restarts are the cause.

 ## Finding Logs